Table of Contents

 What Is Financial Accounting?

-Financial accounting is a type of accounting that deals with collecting, recording, and presenting a business’s financial activities.
+Financial accounting is a type of accounting that deals with collecting, recording, and presenting a business’s economic activities.
 The main goal is to create accurate financial reports that show a clear picture of the company’s financial health.
 These reports include documents such as balance sheets, income statements, cash flow statements, and statements of retained earnings.

 The reports help to give a clear view of the business’s financial position and activities.
 External parties, such as investors, regulators, lenders, and other stakeholders, use them to assess the business’s financial strength.
 This helps them make informed decisions.